Identifying materials with charge-spin physics using charge-spin susceptibility computed from first principles: Methods

 To check the accuracy of the results obtained from the DFT+U calculations, in sub-Section \ref{sec:charge-spin_methods} we compare charge-spin susceptibilities obtained from DFT+U with those obtained from the PBE and PBE0 hybrid functionals \cite{Perdew_JCP:1996} (as implemented in the CRYSTAL17 code \cite{Dovesi_WIRCMS:2018}), as well as those obtained from the highly accurate fixed-node diffusion Monte Carlo (DMC) \cite{Foulkes_RMP:2001} (as implemented on the quantum Monte Carlo package QWALK \cite{Wagner_JCP:2009}).

 Fixed node diffusion Monte Carlo (DMC) is a fully first-principles stochastic framework to solve the Schr\"odinger equation which yields a variational upper bound to the ground state \cite{Foulkes_RMP:2001}.
 We employed a Slater-Jastrow trial wavefunction, as implemented in the QWalk package \cite{Wagner_JCP:2009}.
 We constructed the Slater determinant with orbitals from DFT calculations using the Crystal code \cite{Dovesi_WIRCMS:2018} employing the PBE0 functional \cite{Perdew_JCP:1996}.
+Previous studies have shown that per comparison to other commonly used DFT functionals, PBE0 typically gives the best wave function nodes \cite{Kolorence_PRB:2010,Zheng_PRL:2015,Busemeyyer_PRB:2016}.
 The Brillouin zone (BZ) was also sampled using a Gamma-centered 6x6x6 Monkhorst-Pack grid \cite{Monkhorst_PRB:1976}.
 We used Dirac-Fock pseudopotentials and ECPs specially constructed for quantum Monte Carlo computations \cite{Burkatzki_JCP:2007,Burkatzki_JCP:2008}.
 We controlled finite-size errors by using $2 \times 1 \times 1$ supercells and averaging over the sampled k-points.
 We used a timestep of 0.005 Ha$^{-1}$.
 This setup has been shown to give a good description of challenging materials like the cuprates \cite{Wagner_PRB:2015} and FeSe \cite{Busemeyyer_PRB:2016}.

 For each material in sub-Section \ref{sec:charge-spin_methods} we considered several magnetic textures.
 Some of these have zero total spin projection $S_{z}=0$ (i.e. antiferromagnetic-like orders) while others have $S_{z} \neq 0$ (ferromagnetic or flip orders).
 The data sets provided online \cite{onlinedata} identify the magnetic textures considered for each material.
 There we have also included figures representing those magnetic textures \cite{onlinedata}.